Jacqueline de Ribes: Life in fashion and society

-Theatre artistic director and producer of Cuevas Ballet
+Theatre and ballet

-In 1958, she produced the first play performed at the new Recamier Theatre, When five years will be passed by Federico García Lorca, with Laurent Terzieff and Pascale de Boysson and a Raimundo de Larrain scenery.
+In 1958, she produced the first play performed at the new Recamier Theatre, When Five Years Pass by Federico García Lorca, with Laurent Terzieff and Pascale de Boysson and scenery by Raimundo de Larrain.

 After the Marquis de Cuevas died in 1961, de Ribes became the new manager of the International Ballet of the Marquis de Cuevas.
-With sidekick de Larrain as impresario.
-Together with Raymundo de Larrian, they produced a version of Prokofiev’s Cinderella with Geraldine Chaplin, daughter of Charlie Chaplin.
+Together with Raymundo de Larrain, she produced a version of Prokofiev’s Cinderella with Geraldine Chaplin, daughter of Charlie Chaplin.
 De Ribes worked 15-hour days during her time managing the ballet, eventually dissolving it three years later due to a lack of resources.

-Producer, movies, television
+Producer, film and television

-Following this experience, she co-produced the initiative for the first French television channel, a film in three episodes from the book by Luigi Barzini, Jr. "The Italians", published by Gallimard in 1966.
-It was during this trip that Visconti asked her to play the duchesse de Guermantes in his next film In Search ... based on the novel by Marcel Proust, she agreed.
+Following this experience, she co-produced the initiative for the first French television channel, a film in three episodes from the book by Luigi Barzini, Jr. The Italians, published by Gallimard in 1966.
+It was during this trip that Luchino Visconti asked her to play the duchesse de Guermantes in his next film In Search ... based on the novel by Marcel Proust; she agreed.
 The film was cancelled after Visconti fell sick.
 In the 1970s, she focused her efforts on volunteering for show production and co-produced Eurovision television shows to benefit UNICEF.